Glumboi/EZLinkvertiseBypasser/README.md

 - Completely fixed an issue that led into empty and repeated bypasses
 - Increased the time a list item is being highlighted green when you copied it (from 1000 ms to 1300)

+V 2.2.1:

+- Added a new pattern for "https://link-target.net" links of Linkvertise

 # GUI image